dplas/document/docs/source/index.rst

 ================================
- ExpressPlay Cloud Secure Key Manager (SKM)
+ ExpressPlay Cloud Secure Key Manager
 ================================

-The purpose of the SKM API is to provide a very simple interface for software and services that need a simple and convenient way to store and/or retrieve cryptographic keys.
-This includes content packagers, head-end scramblers, DRM license servers, etc.
-ExpressPlay offers an optional secure online storage service for your content keys * at no additional charge *.
-The ExpressPlay Key Storage Service uses the Simple Key Management (SKM) API, a simple REST API that allows you to push/pull content keys to/from ExpressPlay.
+ExpressPlay provides secure online storage service for your content cryptographic keys * at no additional charge *.
+The ExpressPlay Key Storage Service uses the Simple Key Management (SKM) REST API, that allows the packager and adaptive player to push/pull content keys to/from ExpressPlay.

 ================================
  Amazon AWS Cloudfront Private Distributions
 ================================
+Once DRM-enabled DASH and HLS packages are complete, upload to Amazon S3.
 ================================
  HTML5 Player
 ================================
-Bitdash HTML5 Javascript Player version 4+
+Bitdash HTML5 Javascript Player version 4+.

+Bitdash enables HTML5 adaptive streaming with MPEG-DASH native in your browser with no need for plugins like Flash or Silverlight.
+Due to the native integration with the browser it is possible to play back very high resolutions such as 4K or very high framerates like 60fps.

+Encrypted HTML5 based adaptive streaming with MPEG-DASH native in your browser without plugins.
+Multiple DRM systems, e.g., PlayReady and Widevine can be used in parallel through MPEG Common Encryption (MPEG-CENC).
+Google Chrome is currently removing Silverlight, so PlayReady will not be supported anymore. bitdash provides a solution with MPEG-CENC your content will be encrypted once and can be used with different DRM systems in parallel.